foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 ### Unofficial Skyrim Special Edition Patch

 What SSE Engine Fixes is for engine bugs, the **Unofficial Skyrim Special Edition Patch** is for the rest of the game.
-Usually referred to as **USSEP**, it fixes a ton of various issues and serves as the base for most modded setups.
+Usually shortened to **USSEP**, it fixes a ton of various issues and serves as the base for most modded setups.
 Some of its changes have been controversial, but considering how deeply embedded the USSEP is in the general modding scene with countless mods directly requiring it, installing it is highly recommended.

 - Download and install the latest main file of the [**Unofficial Skyrim Special Edition Patch**](https://www.nexusmods.com/skyrimspecialedition/mods/266).

 After installing and activating the USSEP, you will notice that it is different from the other mods we installed so far.
 In a way, it is the first "regular" mod that we installed: As you can see in the Contents column in Mod Organizer 2, it contains multiple file types, including a plugin.
-We will take a closer look at these files very soon, but for now there are a few more mods to be installed first.
+This plugin should now also show up in the right pane, the load order.
+We will take a closer look at all of the USSEP's files very soon, but for now there are a few more mods to be installed first.

 ### Skyrim Landscape and Water Fixes

 Many landscape bugs and oddities that remain unaffected by the USSEP have been addressed in **Skyrim Landscape and Water Fixes** (SLaWF).
 Interesting for us is also that the mod is contained in a **FOMOD** installer.
 The acronym hails from the Fallout New Vegas days and stands for **F**all**o**ut **Mod** Archive.
-What it does is allow for a modular installation of any mods which may include picking or skipping optional files, or choosing between various alternatives.
-Mods with FOMOD installers are rather common.
+It allows for a modular installation which may include picking or skipping optional files, or choosing between various alternatives.
+Mods with FOMOD installers are common.

 - Download the latest main file of the [**Skyrim Landscape and Water Fixes**](https://www.nexusmods.com/skyrimspecialedition/mods/26138).

 Upon double-clicking the mod in the **Downloads** pane in Mod Organizer 2, the FOMOD installer will open.
-As you can see at the top, the main files are installed automatically (you cannot uncheck them).
+As you can see at the top, the core files are installed automatically (you cannot uncheck them).
 In addition, patches are offered for various mods, none of which we have installed right now, so you do not have to check any of them.
-There is a fix for a specific file that by default will install a version for vanilla which we also do not need to change.
+There is a fix for a specific file (a mesh with a gap on one side) that by default will install a version for vanilla which we also do not need to change.

 And finally there are some optional fixes which were separated from the main file for compatibility reasons.
+For now I recommend you check the **Missing Lights Fix** as well (although you may need to remove it down the line if you choose to install ELFX or Tamriel Master Lights).

 Since we do not need any of the compatibility options, we can simply click **Install** now to install the mod.